Why "search" already changed.

 - 58% zero-click.
 The majority of Google searches now end without anyone clicking through to any website.
 The user gets the answer directly from Google — from an AI Overview, a featured snippet, a knowledge panel, or a direct answer block.

 - 30%+ AI Overviews coverage.
-AI Overviews now appear on more than 30% of all Google queries, up from 13% in March 2025.
-On those queries, organic CTR crashed 61% and paid CTR dropped 68%.
+AI Overviews now appear on more than 30% of all Google queries, up from 13% in early 2025.
+On those queries, a Seer Interactive study (Nov 2025) found organic CTR fell 61% and paid CTR fell 68%.

 - ~25% of web traffic now comes from AI systems.
 ChatGPT, Claude, Perplexity, and other AI assistants now drive a quarter of all referral traffic — and that traffic converts at 4.4x the rate of traditional organic traffic.